Tsim Tung Brother Cream

-Tsim Tung Brother Cream (or Brother Cream for short, also known as "Cream Aberdeen") was a male British Shorthair cat born in 2005 who lived at a convenience store in Tsim Sha Tsui East, Kowloon, Hong Kong.
+Tsim Tung Brother Cream (also known as "Cream Aberdeen" or Brother Cream for short; 2005–2020) was a male British Shorthair cat who lived at a convenience store in Tsim Sha Tsui East, Kowloon, Hong Kong.
 After disappearing in 2012, he became one of the most famous cats in Hong Kong.
 He died of stomach cancer on 24 May 2020.